What is learning for pleasure?

 As an adult, learning for pleasure is essential to keeping your mind alert and absorbent.
 Learning something you love, without an end goal, something you’re incredibly passion about and that it’s ok not to master, has huge benefits to your well-being.
-Did you once love painting but buried your easel deep in your attic?
+Did you once love painting but buried your easel deep in the attic?
 Were you a budding novelist but lost your passion for penning after your college assignment?
-Or perhaps you’ve got a new found interest in another language having turned into a frequent traveler?
-Whatever it is, here’s a few reasons why taking a leisure course at Leicester College could actually be good for you.
+Or perhaps you’ve got a newfound interest in another language having turned into a frequent traveler?
+Whatever it is, here’s a few reasons why taking a leisure course could actually be good for you.

-Studies have shown that when learning about something you are genuinely curious and passionate about, your brain absorbs and retains the information much faster.
-What’s more, using your brain like this is like exercise for when you’re learning something you’re not so interested in, and finding a link between the two will help you absorb information in all capacities a lot more effectively.
+Studies have shown that when learning about something you are genuinely curious and passionate about; your brain absorbs and retains the information much faster.
+What’s more, using your brain in this way is like exercise for when you’re learning something you’re not so interested in.
+Finding a link between the two will help you absorb information in all capacities a lot more effectively.

 Research by the Texas State University found that, particularly when learning creative subjects, levels of stress and anxiety reduce dramatically.
-So if you’re feeling particularly fraught, taking yourself off to learn something you like will help you calm down and benefit your work and personal life too.
+So, if you’re feeling particularly fraught, taking yourself off to learn something you enjoy can help you calm down and benefit your work and personal life too.

 Increases mood and energy